 Manufactured by Pibamarmi

-Desco Oval was designed by Italian architect Vittorio Longheu as part of the Desco Collection, a series of opulent, stone bathroom fixtures.
+Desco Oval was designed by Italian architect Vittorio Longheu as part of his collection of opulent, stone bathroom fixtures.
 Each asymmetric bathtub is carved from a solid block of marble — one of 40 available varieties — and weighs almost 800 pounds.
 The surface is treated with Acid Shield, Pibamarmi’s patented stone protectant, which prevents stains and scratches while enhancing the marble’s natural color.

 Cuna by Patricia Urquiola